flavienbwk/book-devops/eng/README.md

 > Author's note: For beginners, I recommend starting your software factory security project with SSCSP, then advancing with SLSA.

-This reference document is also collaborative[^CNCFSSCSPGithub] and broadly belongs to the standards[^CNCFTAGGithub] adopted by the CNCF's Technical Advisory Group (TAG).
+This document is also collaborative[^CNCFSSCSPGithub] and broadly belongs to the standards[^CNCFTAGGithub] adopted by the CNCF's Technical Advisory Group (TAG).
 The TAG writes various reference documents aimed at enhancing the security of the cloud ecosystem[^CNCFTAGAnnouncement].

-#### SSDF
+#### Secure Software Development Framework (SSDF)

 The _Secure Software Development Framework_ (SSDF[^SSDF]) is a document drafted by the _National Institute of Standards and Technology_ (NIST) of the _US Department of Commerce_ for all software publishers and buyers, regardless of their affiliation with a government entity.